 All guiding reservations must be made via phone (initial contact may be made by e-mail).
-Because of the more involved nature of hiring a guide, we have no on-line reservation system for guiding.
-When making a reservation a deposit is required to complete the reservation.
-The deposit amount is normally $50 for a Private Guiding reservation and $100 for a Group.
+When making a reservation a deposit is required to officially complete the reservation.
+The deposit amount for all Private Guiding bookings is $100 and for all Group bookings is $200.
 The balance due is payable upon arrival.
-We accept cash, checks made out to Rock and River as well as credit cards (MasterCard and Visa).
+We accept cash, checks made out to Rock and River as well as most major credit cards.
 When trying to book a reservation we recommend calling between 7:30 and 9:00 in the morning and between 6:00 and 8:00 in the evening.
 In the event that the answering machine is reached, messages are checked frequently and calls returned promptly…

 All guided clients will be required to sign a release of liability waiver and medical form prior to participation.
 Individuals under the age of 18 must receive parental consent before registering (a waiver and medical form must be filled out and can be downloaded from this site).
 Although we make every possible effort to assure the safety of our clients, it must be understood that due to the environs in which these pursuits take place, high adventure activities involve risk and are inherently dangerous relative to other recreational outlets.
 We urge individuals to strongly consider these facts when deciding whether or not to engage in these activities.

 We’re glad you asked that!
-We’ve had over 20,000 clients pass through our doors and the worst things we can remember are a couple of bruised egos…
+We’ve had over 25,000 clients pass through our doors and the worst things we can remember are a couple of bruised egos…

 Yes, yes, yes!
 We know the peaks extremely well and absolutely love being in the mountains!
 We’ve helped dozens of individuals finish their 46 and find that to be tremendously rewarding…